Medical-Triage/Digital_Triage/README.md

    - HTTPS: `https://localhost:7266`
    - HTTP: `http://localhost:5180`

-4. **First-time setup**: Create a new patient account using the registration page
+4. **First-time setup**: Create a new patient account at `/register`, or create a doctor account with specialization details at `/register/doctor`

 ## How the Application Works

 ### Authentication Flow

 1. **Registration**:
-   - Users create an account with email and password
+   - Patients sign up via `/register`; doctors sign up via `/register/doctor` and provide their medical specialization
-   - Password is hashed using BCrypt before storage
+   - Passwords are hashed using BCrypt before storage
-   - A default `MedicalData` record is created for new users
+   - A default `MedicalData` record is created for every new account
-   - Users are assigned the "Patient" role by default
+   - Patients automatically receive the "Patient" role; doctors created through the doctor registration flow receive the "Doctor" role
+   - Patients without a preferred hospital are auto-assigned to the closest matching hospital based on domicile (if available)

 2. **Login**:
    - Users authenticate with email and password
    - Cookie-based session is created (expires after 8 hours)
-   - Special doctor accounts: emails ending with `@hospital.com` with password `hospital` are treated as doctors (demo mode)
+   - Doctor accounts use the same login endpoint after they have been created through the doctor registration flow

 3. **Authorization**:
    - Role-based access control using ASP.NET Core Authorization